 - Influence public policy for prevention and intervention of domestic violence

-Reviews of violent intimate partner fatalities and near fatalities are done in a confidential, reflective, and culturally-sensitive environment that will lead to meaningful recommendations for positive social and systems change.
-The Committee's recommendations, along with aggregate case findings, are highlighted in reports designed to promote positive change through training, prevention, education, and legislative advocacy.
+Reviews of intimate partner fatalities and near fatalities are done in a confidential, reflective, and culturally-sensitive environment that will lead to meaningful recommendations for positive social and systems change.
+The Task Force's recommendations, along with aggregate case findings, are highlighted in reports designed to promote positive change through training, prevention, education, and legislative advocacy.

-The Committee defines a domestic violence fatality as a death that arises from an individual's efforts to assert power and control over his/her intimate partner.
+The Task Force defines a domestic violence fatality as a death that arises from an individual's efforts to assert power and control over his/her intimate partner.
 Near fatalities are those incidents of intimate partner violence resulting in the "serious physical injury" of the victim as defined by Connecticut General Statutes, including physical injuries that create a substantial risk of death, or which cause serious physical disfigurement, serious impairment of health or serious loss or impairment of the function of any bodily organ.
-Cases chosen for review by the Committee include fatalities or near fatalities in which the victim was an intimate partner or former intimate partner of the individual responsible for causing the death or injury and in which all criminal and civil matters pertaining to the victim and perpetrator are closed with no pending appeals.
+Cases chosen for review by the Task Force include fatalities or near fatalities in which the victim was an intimate partner or former intimate partner of the individual responsible for causing the death or injury and in which all criminal and civil matters pertaining to the victim and perpetrator are closed with no pending appeals.

-Members of the Committee represent key stakeholders including: domestic violence providers, victim family members, law enforcement, prosecutors, public defenders, victim service providers, batterer intervention providers, advocates, and CT Departments of Children & Families, Correction, Public Health, and Social Services.
+Members of the Task Force represent key stakeholders including: domestic violence providers, victim family members, law enforcement, prosecutors, public defenders, victim service providers, batterer intervention providers, advocates, and CT Departments of Children & Families, Correction, Public Health, and Social Services.